-Printing technology has come a looooong way over the past 2 or 3 decades: today, you can get photo quality prints mass produced on your own home printer.
+Printing technology has come a looooong way over the past 2 or 3 decades: today, you can get photo quality prints of your new Toyota Fortuner mass produced on your own home printer.
 Compare this to the type of effort needed to make media like coloured comic books just a few years ago and one realises just what an achievement it is.

 The ImageView website is an attempt to discuss digital images, the technology underpinning their production, and file formats in an accessible, non-technical way.
 It is perhaps to be thought of as a “digital images for beginners” guide.
 It is hoped that the information contained in the following pages is a succinct description of some of the basics pertaining to digital images, specifically addressing their different file formats (in broad categorisation) and the appropriate uses for each.

 The current page will look at a few file formats of the “raster” variety (see the link above for a more detailed description of raster files) that are the most commonly used image file formats; the page will simultaneously, if briefly, look at which formats are the most internet friendly, as many readers will want to upload images onto various social-networking or blog platforms.

 BMP (Windows bitmap)